 - Course Level: Scholarships are available for pursuing full-time master’s studies.

-- Scholarship Award: The scholarship of either £5,000 or £3,500 will be awarded as a tuition fee reduction when applicants register.
+- Scholarship Award: Applicants will receive £3,000, awarded as a tuition fee reduction.

 - Nationality: UK, EU and international students